The0z/Sudoku-SolverAndGame/README.md

 # Sudoku-SolverAndGame
-Python project used to learn more advanced programming languages
+Python project used to learn more advanced programming skills

+Testing Proper Git Integration